car-throttle/awsops/README.md

 ## Notes

-- When logging into an instance with SSH, you'll notice the line `Warning: Permanently added '54.185.61.256' (ECDSA) to the list of known hosts.` This is due to this script negating the call to a valid known_hosts file in order to stop your known_hosts becoming overrun with the *hundreds* of EC2 instances that you're likely to see thanks to autoscaling.
+- When logging into an instance with SSH, you'll notice the line `Warning: Permanently added '54.185.61.256' (ECDSA) to the list of known hosts`.
+This is due to this script negating the call to a valid known_hosts file in order to stop your known_hosts becoming overrun with the *hundreds* of EC2 instances that you're likely to see thanks to autoscaling.
+You'll see this every time, so don't panic :wink:
 - Questions?
 Awesome!
 [Open an issue](https://github.com/car-throttle/awsops/issues/) to get started!

 [aws-sdk-nodejs-docs]: http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html